 A doctor bases the diagnosis on the symptoms and a physical examination.
 During the examination, the doctor uses a slit lamp.
 A slit lamp is an instrument that enables the doctor to examine the eye under high magnification.
 If the doctor suspects a disorder that also affects other organs, appropriate tests are done.

 Uveitis treatment must start early to prevent permanent damage.
 Treatment almost always includes corticosteroids, usually given as eye drops.
 Corticosteroids can also be taken by mouth or injected into or around the eye.
 Drugs to dilate the pupils, such as homatropine or cyclopentolate drops, are also used.

 Other drugs may be used to treat specific causes of uveitis.
 For example, if infection is the cause, drugs may be given to eliminate the infecting organism.

-Occasionally, other treatments are necessary, such as surgery, use of a laser, injection of drugs into the eye, or drugs taken by mouth or injected by vein (intravenously) that suppress the immune system (immunosuppressants).
+Occasionally, other treatments are necessary, such as surgery, use of a laser, or drugs taken by mouth or injected by vein (intravenously) that suppress the immune system (immunosuppressants).